 Friday, 15 August 2025

-Several years ago in 2023, I decided to add an actively managed fund to my portfolio.
-I chose the Royal London Global Equity Select Fund (Acc) and over the years it has proved to be a good choice.
+Back in April 2023, I decided to add an actively managed fund to my portfolio.
+I chose the Royal London Global Equity Select Fund (Acc) and for 2023 and early 2024 it proved to be a good choice.

-I sold my Royal London fund shares in July 2025 as wanted to give the new fund managers a chance, but I had waited long enough!
+I eventually sold my Royal London fund shares in July 2025 - I wanted to give the new fund managers a chance, but I had waited long enough and it did not improve!

 BUY £3357 18/04/2023 1629 shares